 Do I need to be a U.S. citizen to apply?

 All persons residing in the United States, regardless of citizenship or immigration status, are eligible for the Pipeline Program.

-I applied this year but didn’t get in.
+I applied last cycle but didn’t get in.
 Can I apply again?

 Who funds the program?